LJ-Song/task-manager-react-native/README.md

 # Task Manager

 Welcome to the **Task Manager** repository.
 This project is a mobile app (compatible with iOS and Android) to manage tasks with a built in leaderboard for users' completed task count.
-Below you will find information on how to get started, contribute, and more.
+Below you will find information on how to get started.

 ## Table of Contents